linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

 See, (Derman, E., Kani, I., and Kamal, M., \`Trading and Hedging Local Volatility',  Quantitative Strategies Research Notes, Goldman Sachs & Co, 1996
 # Forward Start Straddle (STO)

-Forward start option can be used to price contracts such as Forward Rate Agreement (FVA), which  is also a trade on implied volatility at a future date.
+Forward start option can be used to price contracts such as Forward Rate Agreement (FVA), which  is also a trade on implied volatility $\$a_t$$ a future date.

 When defining a forward start, you can choose a ATM delta neutral straddle, with the strike set on  the forward start date (or strike fixing date).
 This is exactly the physical trade that takes place when  an FVA is fixed.